Remibrutinib: Side effects

-Remibrutinib is generally well-tolerated in patients with chronic spontaneous urticaria, but common side effects include upper respiratory tract infections, headache, nasopharyngitis, and mild gastrointestinal symptoms such as diarrhea and nausea.
-Most adverse events are classified as mild to moderate, with serious side effects being rare; elevations in liver enzymes and transient neutropenia have also been reported but typically do not require treatment discontinuation.
+Common side effects include upper respiratory tract infections, headache, nasopharyngitis, and mild gastrointestinal symptoms such as diarrhea and nausea.

 Mechanism of action

-Remibrutinib is a selective inhibitor of Bruton's tyrosine kinase (BTK), a key signaling protein found in mast cells and basophils that regulates their activation and degranulation via pathways involving the FcεRI and B-cell receptor.
-By irreversibly binding to BTK, remibrutinib blocks intracellular signaling required for the release of histamine and other inflammatory mediators, thereby reducing the immune cell-driven processes underlying chronic spontaneous urticaria.
+Remibrutinib is a selective inhibitor of Bruton's tyrosine kinase, a key signaling protein found in mast cells and basophils that regulates their activation and degranulation via pathways involving the FcεRI and B-cell receptor.
+By irreversibly binding to Bruton's tyrosine kinase, remibrutinib blocks intracellular signaling required for the release of histamine and other inflammatory mediators, thereby reducing the immune cell-driven processes underlying chronic spontaneous urticaria.
 This mechanism enables suppression of urticaria symptoms upstream from antihistamines, and may also modulate autoimmune activity in some patients.

 Society and culture

 Legal status

 Remibrutinib was approved for medical use in the United States in September 2025.

 Names

 Remibrutinib is the international nonproprietary name.

 Remibrutinib is sold under the brand name Rhapsido.